 - Native scholars, artists, and leaders in residence

 - Native American Gardens: Three Sisters, Traditional Foods, and Medicine Wheel Gardens in the Crocus Valley Garden

 - Annual Traditional Native American Community Meal

 - World Touch Cultural Heritage Week/CNIA Powwow

 Programs/organizations to increase American Indian student participation and success

-- Native American Student Success Project—a US Department of Education funded program
+- Native American Student Success Program—a US Department of Education funded program

 - Circle of Nations Indigenous Association, hosts of Morris’s annual powwow